DV

 Strategy & risk

-AGG tracks Bloomberg U.S. Aggregate Bond Index with a bonds approach, while BND tracks Bloomberg U.S. Aggregate Float Adjusted Index using a bonds strategy.
+AGG tracks Bloomberg U.S. Aggregate Bond Index with a bonds approach, while BND tracks Bloomberg U.S. Aggregate Float Adjusted Index with a bonds approach.
 Beta is 0.99 for AGG and 0.98 for BND, indicating BND is less volatile relative to the market.

 AGG beta0.99